-Ryedale's Local Development Framework is the most controversial local plan I have ever known.
+Ryedale's Local Plan is the most controversial local plan I have ever known.

 Ryedale District Council is controlled politically by people who seem to have no sympathy with the countryside or country market towns.
 As seen below, it took them five years before they finally decided to back local farms and villages against the Environment Agency on the flooding issue.

-Now they are determined to use the Local Plan as a means to catastrophically change Malton/Norton into something like Monks Cross - a little city.
+Now they have used the Local Plan as a means to catastrophically change Malton/Norton into something like Monks Cross - a little city.

 Because they are mesmerised by the attractions of city life, they behave as though they think our country towns are backwaters inhabited by woolly backs.
 In some ways, it is as though Ryedale has been taken over by aliens from another planet.

 In 2005, they put up car park fees to a level which few Malton shoppers were ever likely to pay.
 There was a fees trial for lower fees.
 This was evaluated late, and the evaluation was found to be wrong by a Scrutiny investigation.
-This has not stopped Ryedale putting long stay car park fees up in full knowledge that this would discourage most people from using Wentworth Street car park - see below.
+This did not stop Ryedale putting long stay car park fees up in full knowledge that this would discourage most people from using Wentworth Street car park - see below.